-The Budget is the foundation upon which the AMS’ finances are built.
-This document changes from year to year as income and expenses fluctuate depending on student enrollment, the economy, and the projects, services, and agenda of Student Government.
+The Budget is the foundation for AMS finances and operations.
+This document is updated on an annual basis as income and expenses fluctuate depending on student enrollment, the projects, services, and agenda of Student Government, as well as the broader economy.
 The society generates revenues from three main areas: student fees, businesses and investments.
-Based on these, the annual estimated revenue (or budget) for Fiscal Year 2018-19 is roughly twenty-two million dollars ($22,000,000).
+The estimated revenue for the 2019/2020 Fiscal Year is roughly twenty-two million dollars ($23,000,000).
 This can be broken down into two major sub-elements: Non-Discretionary Transfer and Net Discretionary Revenue.

 NET DISCRETIONARY REVENUE

 After the Non-Discretionary Transfers are made, and the Student Health and Dental Plan premiums are paid out, the Society is left with the ‘Net Discretionary Revenue’.
-For Fiscal year 2018-19, this is roughly two million five hundred thousand dollars ($2,500,000).
+For Fiscal year 2019-20, this is over $2,600,000.
 This ‘Discretionary Income’ is the portion of Revenue the Vice-President Finance and Budget Committee of Student Council use to pay for the administration of Student Government, the seven Student Services (Tutoring, SafeWalk, Speakeasy, Vice, Food Bank, Advocacy, eHub), Financial Aid, Programs and Publications, and additional services, including lobbying deemed necessary to improve the academic, personal and social lives of the students at UBC.

 AMS Student Fees